kashafali8/Deep_Reinforcement_Learning_Recommenders/README.md

 | Pooja Kabber | | Source Code Modification (SNQN model and item features) & Executing SNQN-SASRec Models (with and without item features) for RR data|

 ## References

+1. Supervised Advantage Actor-Critic for Recommender Systems | X. Xin, A. Karatzoglou, I. Arapakis, and J. M. Jose, Proceedings of ACM Conference (Conference’17), 2021.

+2. Xin, Xin, et al. "Self-supervised reinforcement learning for recommender systems."
+Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval.
+2020.